* Earnings, valuations concerns dominate in Europe

 “For many the markets are still a bit too expensive considered that the global recovery seems to be progressing somewhat slower than previously hoped,” said Markus Huber, an analyst with trading firm Peregrine Black in London.

-The dollar , seen as the big beneficiary of any move by the Fed toward higher interest rates, fell by as much as half a cent in response to the minutes but was broadly steady in early European trade.
+The dollar , seen as the big beneficiary of any move by the Fed toward higher interest rates, fell by as much as half a cent in response to the minutes but was broadly steady in morning trade in Europe.

-That ran in contrast to the performance in much of Asia overnight, where the MSCI’s broadest index of Asia-Pacific shares outside Japan gained 0.3 percent.
+Performance in much of Asia overnight had been more positive, the MSCI’s broadest index of Asia-Pacific shares outside Japan up 0.2 percent.

-Tokyo’s Nikkei bucked the trend and fell 0.3 percent, weighed down by a record drop in machinery orders in May that cast doubt over the outlook for capital spending and the strength of its economic recovery.
+Tokyo’s Nikkei fell 0.3 percent, weighed down by a record drop in machinery orders in May that cast doubt over the outlook for capital spending and the strength of its economic recovery.

-China’s exports in June also missed market forecasts, but caused limited reaction in regional markets as it reinforced expectations that Beijing will have to unveil more stimulus measures to stabilise the economy and meet its 2014 growth target.
+China, another concern this year for world growth, reported exports in June below market forecasts, although that reinforced expectations that Beijing will have to unveil more stimulus measures to stabilise the economy and meet 2014 growth targets.

 “The trade figures were not so exciting.
 It’s still unrealistic to count on exports to be an important contributor to economic growth,” said Wang Jun, an economist at the China Centre for International Economic Exchanges in Beijing.

 “The import figure showed some signs of improvement on domestic demand.
-Taken together with weak inflation data, we think domestic demand remains weak.
-It would be relatively difficult for China to achieve its annual trade growth target of 7.5 percent in 2014.”
+Taken together with weak inflation data, we think domestic demand remains weak.”
+(Editing by Ralph Boulton)